cjavdev/vim-curriculum/part1/vim-gym.md

 # VimGym

-Time to get stronger and faster!
+_Time to get stronger and faster!_

+Mild suggestion: Uninstall your existing text editor.
+Edit everything with vim.
+Code, emails, blog posts, tweets, commit messages, todo lists, love letters, baby name lists, plans to take over the world should all be edited with vim.
+Go All In!

 ## Slow is Smooth, Smooth is FAST!